Mazatlán: Etymology

-Mazatlán etymologically comes from the Nahuatl language and means "Land of deer" (mazatl "deer" and Tlan: "earth" or "place").
+Mazatlán etymologically comes from the Nahuatl language and means "Land of deer" (mazatl "deer" and tlan referring to a place abundant with something).

 Originally, the name Presidio of Mazatlán was used for what is now called Villa Unión.
 The port of Mazatlán served as a reference to arrive to Presidio by sea, and was called the Islands of Mazatlán.
 By decree of the Estado de Occidente, on September 11, 1828, Presidio of Mazatlán was renamed Villa of the Union.
 This freed the name Mazatlán (land of deer), and since the port was known as Islas de Mazatlán, the name was adopted.

 History

 Early settlers

 Indigenous groups were in the region of Mazatlán prior to the arrival of the Spanish.
 These groups included the Totorames, who lived from the south bank of the River Piaxtla to the Río de las Cañas, as well as the Xiximes, who lived in the mountains in the bordering state of Durango.

 According to the Codex Mendoza, the region was conquered under the reign of Tizoc and incorporated into the Aztec Empire.